damus-io/damus/README.md

 1) Get the Damus app on Testflight: https://testflight.apple.com/join/CLwjLxWl

 #### ⚙️ Settings (gear icon, top right)
-- Relays: You can add more relays to send your notes to by tapping the "+".
+- Relays: You can add more relays to send your notes to by tapping the "+"
+  - To delete a relay swipe left
   - Find more relays to add: https://nostr.info/relays/
 - Public Key (pubkey): Your public, personal address and how people can find and tag you
  - Secret Key: Your *private* key unique to you.
 Never share your private key publically and share with other clients at your own risk!